KatTheGit/sylvan-row/assets/README.md

 ### The Healer (Raphaelle)

 - Primary
   - A lifesteal mid-range shot that sends the health to nearby teammates (or a little to self if no one around).
-Partially restores dash charge.
 - Secondary
   - Place down a zone of increased fire rate and health regen
 - Movement
   - A short dash that empowers the next shot, which does not heal, but does extra damage.
-If it lands, it restores a bit more dash charge than usually.
+If it lands, it restores dash charge.
 - Passive
   - Flight: Gains a short temporary speed buff upon getting hit.
   - Relatively fast base movement speed, should be able to keep up with most teammates.